image196

 About Us

-St. James' Church Coundon is a small friendly church in the Anglo Catholic tradition.
-We celebrate all the major feasts and festivals.
+S. James' Church Coundon is a small friendly church in the

-The church contains the famous "Learning Porch" - a unique project housed within the building for heritage, cultural, educational and social use for people of all ages.
-We are an open, child friendly church and a warm welcome awaits you.
+The church contains the famous "Learning Porch" - a unique project housed within the building for heritage, cultural, educational use for people of all ages.

 Mass